UBCO-COSC-499-Summer-2023/project-3-a-automating-database-question-generation-automating-db-q-gen-marking-team-a/README.md

 Technical Lead:     Skyler Alderson
 Integration Lead:   Andrei Zipis

+# Docker

+This project requires two Docker containers.
+The first Docker container runs PrairieLearn and the course instance.
+The second Docker container hosts a server to run RelaX queries, which is required for grading relational algebra and displaying expected outputs for relational algebra questions.

-# Docker Documentation for PrairieLearn
+## Docker Documentation for PrairieLearn

 1. Install docker, docker-compose, and docker-desktop(optional)